Content Warning: The following text contains data about and examples of sexual assault as well as references to high-profile sexual assault cases.

 Words alone are unlikely to provide comfort, but we believe you.
 It is not your fault.
 And we are here to listen.

-According to the Rape, Abuse & Incest National Network (RAINN), an American is sexually assaulted every 68 seconds.
+According to the Rape, Abuse & Incest National Network (RAINN), an American is assaulted every 68 seconds.
 That is every 68 seconds every day.

-What Constitutes “Sexual Assault”
+What is “Sexual Assault?”

 When people hear or think about the phrase “sexual assault,” they have a very narrow view of what constitutes the heinous crime.
 While rape is a form of sexual assault, a survivor of sexual assault does not necessarily have to be someone who was raped.